 When you exercise, your body releases hormones known as endorphins.
 Endorphins are also known as pain killers or the happy hormone.
 They are the reason why you feel so good after exercising.
 Healthfully.com reports that “moderate amounts of exercise lasting 20 to 30 minutes can cause endorphin release”.

 The Most Important Organ

-Your most important organ is the heart and it is a muscular organ.
-Because of that, it’s very important that we stay active and exercise it regularly.
+Your most important organ is the heart, and it is a muscular organ.
+Because of that, it’s especially important that we stay active and exercise it regularly.
 Even people that have suffered health issues such as stroke or heart disease (after they check with their doctor) know that it’s important that they stay active and fit.
 And the good news is that there are many exercises that we can do to help us stay fit and keep our hearts in good shape.